Goshen, Indiana: History

 These settlers were primarily members of the Congregational Church, though due to the Second Great Awakening, many of them had converted to Methodism, and some had become Baptists before coming to what is now Indiana.
 The Congregational Church has subsequently gone through many divisions, and some factions, including those in Goshen, are now known as the Church of Christ and the United Church of Christ.
 When the New Englanders arrived in what is now Elkhart County there was nothing but a dense virgin forest and wild prairie.
 They laid out farms, constructed roads, erected government buildings, and established post routes.

 On Palm Sunday, April 11, 1965, a large outbreak of tornadoes struck the Midwest.
 The most famous pair of tornadoes devastated the Midway Trailer Park (now inside the city limits of Goshen), and the Sunnyside Housing Addition in Dunlap, Indiana.
 Another, smaller F4 tornado also struck neighborhoods on the southeast side of Goshen on the same day.
 Statewide, 137 Hoosiers died in the storms—55 of them in Elkhart County.
 Days later, President Lyndon B. Johnson visited the Dunlap site.

 The Goshen Historic District, added in 1983 to the National Register of Historic Places is bounded by Pike, RR, Cottage, Plymouth, Main, Purl, the Canal, and Second Sts. with the Elkhart County Courthouse at its center.

-In April 2006, Goshen was the site for an immigration march.
-Officials estimated that from 2000 to 3000 people marched from Linway Plaza to the County Courthouse.
+In April 2006, Goshen was the site of an immigration march.
+Officials estimated that from 2,000 to 3,000 people marched from Linway Plaza to the County Courthouse.

-For much of its history, Goshen was a "sundown town", forbidding African Americans from living in, or entering, the town, often under threat of violence.
-In March 2015, the city acknowledged this part of its past, apologizing and saying it no longer condones such behavior.
-A documentary made at Goshen College, "Goshen: A Sundown Town's Transformation," tells the story.
+Goshen has been called a "sundown town", and African Americans were allegedly prevented from living in, or entering, the town, under threat of violence.
+However, there was never a city ordinance or official policy to enforce such a restriction.
+Nevertheless, in March 2015, the city issued a formal apology for racial discrimination in the past.
+A documentary made at Goshen College, Goshen: A Sundown Town's Transformation, tells the story of why Goshen has been called a sundown town.

 The Elkhart County Courthouse, Fort Wayne Street Bridge, Goshen Carnegie Public Library, Goshen Historic District, William N. Violett House, and Violett-Martin House and Gardens are listed on the National Register of Historic Places.

 Geography

 Goshen is located at 41°34′55″N 85°50′12″W. The Elkhart River winds its way through the city and through a dam on the south side making the Goshen Dam Pond.
 Rock Run Creek also runs through town.
-The city is divided east/west by Main Street and north/south by Lincoln Avenue.
+The city is divided east–west by Main Street and north–south by Lincoln Avenue.

 According to the United States Census Bureau, the city has a total area of 16.59 sqmi, of which 16.23 sqmi is land and 0.36 sqmi is water.